ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/staten-island.md

 James Hillyer appears to be connected with William Snedeker, who married Charles' and Mary Ann's sister Lois Almy (Pine) Snedeker (1805? to 07 Nov 1890).
 William and Lois moved to Staten Island in the 1850's, and William was also in the dry goods business.
 William Snedeker and James A. Hillyer were also leaders withing the congregation of the Trinity Methodist Episcopal Church, near James' home.

-The 1870 US Census and the 1875 NY Census show William Snedeker's family living closely to James Hillyer's family, and near the methodist church, which is confirmed by the Beers map of West New Brighton, which also shows a location labelled "C. M. Pine & Co." which is sometimes referenced in descriptions of Charles Pine's business affairs.
+The 1870 US Census and the 1875 NY Census show William Snedeker's family living near James Hillyer's family, and near both the Methodist Church and C. M. Pine & Co.

 {{% fig "staten-island/1874-beers-map-cm-pine-co" "800" /%}}